10 July 2016

 Yet we’re already pining for a return to the chaos, the noise and pulsing beat of Indian street life.
 It might not be this year or even next.
 But I’ve got a kachori from that stall on the Paharganj with my name on it…

 What did you think?
 Have you been to Delhi?
 Did you love it as much as we did or was it your worst nightmare?
-Even if you haven’t been we’d love to hear from you so please add your comments below.
+Either way, we’d love to hear from you so please add your comments below.

 PIN IT FOR LATER